-It's worth mentioning a couple of further famous propositions whose proofs were sought for centuries before finally being discovered:

-Proposition 1.1.6 (Four Color Theorem).
-Every map can be colored with 4 colors so that adjacent2 regions have different colors.

-2Two regions are adjacent only when they share a boundary segment of positive length.
+Here's another claim which would be hard to falsify by sampling: the smallest possible x, y, z that satisfy the equality each have more than 1000 digits!
+False Claim. $313(x^3 + y^3) = z^3$ has no solution when $x, y, z \in \mathbb{Z}^+$.
+It's worth mentioning a couple of further famous propositions whose proofs were sought for centuries before finally being discovered: Proposition 1.1.4 (Four Color Theorem).
+Every map can be colored with 4 colors so that adjacent2 regions have different colors. $^{^{2}}$ Two regions are adjacent only when they share a boundary segment of positive length.
 They are not considered to be adjacent if their boundaries meet only at a few points.
 1.1.
-Propositions 7

-Several incorrect proofs of this theorem have been published, including one that stood for 10 years in the late 19th century before its mistake was found.
-A laborious proof was finally found in 1976 by mathematicians Appel and Haken, who used a complex computer program to categorize the four-colorable maps; the program left a few thousand maps uncategorized, and these were checked by hand by Haken and his assistants -including his 15-year-old daughter.
-There was reason to doubt whether this was a legitimate proof: the proof was too big to be checked without a computer, and no one could guarantee that the computer calculated correctly, nor was anyone enthusiastic about exerting the effort to recheck the four-colorings of thousands of maps that were done by hand.
-Two decades later a mostly intelligible proof of the Four Color Theorem was found, though a computer is still needed to check four-colorability of several hundred special maps.3 for some integer n > 2.

-Proposition 1.1.7 (Fermat's Last Theorem).
-There are no positive integers x, y, and z such that

-$$x^n + y^n = z^n$$
+Propositions Several incorrect proofs of this theorem have been published, including one that stood for 10 years in the late 19th century before its mistake was found.
+A laborious proof was finally found in 1976 by mathematicians Appel and Haken, who used a complex computer program to categorize the four-colorable maps.
+The program left a few thousand maps uncategorized, which were checked by hand by Haken and his assistants-among them his 15-year-old daughter.
+There was reason to doubt whether this was a legitimate proof-the proof was too big to be checked without a computer.
+No one could guarantee that the computer calculated correctly, nor was anyone enthusiastic about exerting the effort to recheck the four-colorings of thousands of maps that were done by hand.
+Two decades later a mostly intelligible proof of the Four Color Theorem was found, though a computer is still needed to check four-colorability of several hundred special maps.3 Proposition 1.1.5 (Fermat's Last Theorem).
+There are no positive integers x, y and z such that $$x^n + y^n = z^n$$ for some integer n > 2.